ice-wm/FAQ/index.md

 started.

-If you click on it and simply press `Ctrl+Enter` an XTerm is being started.
+If you click on it and simply press `Ctrl+Enter` a terminal is started.

-If you enter a non-X command and press
-`Ctrl+Enter` an that command is being executed in an XTerm.
+If you enter a non-X command and press `Ctrl+Enter` then that command is executed in a terminal.

 ### Stop grabbing my keystrokes